 All staff members should be aware of the systems within their school or college which support safeguarding and these should be explained to them as part of their induction into the school to ensure they can discharge their responsibilities effectively.
-This includes: The Child Protection Policy, Staff Code of Conduct and the names of the Designated Safeguarding Lead and their deputies.
+This includes: The Child Protection Policy; Staff Behaviour Policy (sometimes called a code of conduct / Safer Working Practice Document) and the names of the Designated Safeguarding Lead and their deputies.

 All staff members receive appropriate safeguarding and child protection training which is regularly updated.
 The Governing Body decides the frequency and content of this CPD.
 At North East Futures UTC our whole school training is held annually.
-In addition, all staff members receive regular safeguarding and child protection updates via staff meetings or internal CPD as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively and allow them opportunities to contribute to reviewing and shaping the safeguarding arrangements in school inclusive of the Child Protection Policy.
+In addition, all staff members receive regular safeguarding and child protection updates via staff meetings and internal CPD as required, to provide them with relevant skills and knowledge to safeguard children effectively and allow them opportunities to contribute to reviewing and shaping the safeguarding arrangements in school inclusive of, the Child Protection Policy.